 Having a conviction for driving under the influence (DUI) can change your life for the worse.
 When the police file the charge, you could spend at least one night in jail.
 After your release, you could get treatment to avoid jail time.
-However, the court may require that you complete one of several DUI treatment programs.
+However, the court may require that you enroll in an alcohol addiction treatment program.

 Overview of Programs for DUI

 It’s normal for people to ask, “What are DUI treatment programs?”
 They’re mandatory prevention programs for those who receive DUI convictions.
 In most cases, they include an assessment, education, and treatment.

 These programs could be part of probation or a suspended sentence that criminal court judges order.
 In addition to jail time, the treatment may reduce, replace, or eliminate stricter penalties such as license suspension and fines.
 Failing to complete a program puts you at risk of losing your driver’s license and facing further court action.